cfiltnlp/challengeCognateFF/README.md

 ## Dataset
 We release the dataset described in our LREC submission with this repository.
 Please find the datasets D1, D2, and D3 as described in the paper here in their respective folders.

+From here, D1 and D2 can be combined to replicate our COLING 2020 experiments on Cognates Detection for Indian Languages.

+D3 is only concerning the LREC 2020 paper as it is the data which contains False Friends for Indian Languages